-As it happens, there are a few quick and easy ways to transfer money and make payments without all the red tape.
-Before I show you a few of the best options, let’s break this down a little further?
+As it happens, there are a few quick and easy ways to transfer money quickly and make payments without all the red tape.
+Let’s take a look at some of these options.
+If you need further background information on instant transfers or digital payments apps, please scroll further down below.

 What is an instant transfer?